iremkalkanli/iremkalkanli/README.md

 👋 Hello!
 I'm İrem Kalkanlı, a computer engineering graduate passionate about exploring cutting-edge technologies.
 My expertise lies in FPGA design, embedded systems, and Petalinux.
 I'm particularly intrigued by the fascinating world of quantum computing and communication. 💡

 <h2>Skills:</h2>
-💻 FPGA Design
+💻 FPGA Design <br>
-💡 Embedded Systems
+💡 Embedded Systems <br>
-🐧 Petalinux
+🐧 Petalinux <br>
 🔌 Computer Architecture

 <h2>Interests:</h2>
-🌌 Quantum Computing
+🌌 Quantum Computing <br>
-🚀 Quantum Communication
+🚀 Quantum Communication <br>
 📈 Emerging Technologies

 <h2>Goals:</h2>
-🎯 Pushing the boundaries of computer engineering
+🎯 Pushing the boundaries of computer engineering <br>
-🌐 Bridging theory and practical applications
+🌐 Bridging theory and practical applications <br>
-🔬 Advancing the field of quantum technology
+🔬 Advancing the field of quantum technology <br>

 I'm excited to collaborate on innovative projects and contribute to the exciting realm of computer engineering and quantum tech.
-Let's shape the future together! 💪
+Let's shape the future together! 💪 <br>

-📫 Reach me at <a href = "mailto: kalkanlirem@gmail.com">kalkanlirem@gmail.com</a>
+📫 Reach me at <a href = "mailto: kalkanlirem@gmail.com">kalkanlirem@gmail.com</a> <br>
 🌐 Find me on GitHub: <a href = "https://github.com/iremkalkanli">iremkalkanli</a>
 </p>